 French Onion Soup: A Regal Legacy

 What is French onion soup?
 If you’re not yet familiar with this classic French soup we implore you to drop everything but your knife, and get to chopping some onions.
 When it comes to decadent comfort food, French onion soup is unrivaled, with its heaping spoonfuls of rich, caramelized onions, soul-soothing broth, all nestled under a bubbly puddle of melted, nutty Swiss cheese.
 Thought to be descended from the kitchen of King Louis XV, our easy French onion soup recipe is such an indulgent favorite we keep it in regular rotation.
+For a hearty riff on this soup, try our delicious French onion chicken.

 French Onion Soup Ingredients